tipcoin-dev/tipcoin/doc/README.md

-Monacoin Core
+Tipcoin Core
 =============

 Setup
 ---------------------
-Monacoin Core is the original Monacoin client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Monacoin transactions (which is currently more than 7 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+Tipcoin Core is the original Tipcoin client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of Tipcoin transactions (which is currently more than 7 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Monacoin Core, visit [tipcoin.us](https://tipcoin.us).
+To download Tipcoin Core, visit [tipcoin.us](https://tipcoin.us).

 Running
 ---------------------
-The following are some helpful notes on how to run Monacoin Core on your native platform.
+The following are some helpful notes on how to run Tipcoin Core on your native platform.

 ### Unix